microsoft/playwright/docs/src/api/params.md

 Note that outer and inner locators must belong to the same frame.
 Inner locator must not contain [FrameLocator]s.

+## locator-option-has-not-text
+- `hasNotText` <[string]|[RegExp]>

+Matches elements that do not contain specified text somewhere inside, possibly in a child or a descendant element.
+When passed a [string], matching is case-insensitive and searches for a substring.

 ## locator-options-list-v1.14
 - %%-locator-option-has-text-%%
 - %%-locator-option-has-%%